datisthq/extensiondp/CONTRIBUTING.md

 After your pull request is ready to be merged, you can release a new version of the extension by merging the pull request into the `main` branch:

 1. Squash and merge the PR using [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/#summary).
-2. Github Actions will automatically create a new release, publish the extension to PyPI and NPM, and publish the documentation to GitHub Pages.
+2. In case you use it on GitHub, Github Actions will automatically create a new release, publish the extension to PyPI and NPM, and publish the documentation to GitHub Pages.